What is Mycorrhizae?

 I have always said that if you can’t grow roots, then you can’t grow bonsai.
 Of course, it is more than that, but it’s true.
 If the root zone is healthy then you will have a healthy bonsai.
 If the root zone is unhealthy and dies then the bonsai dies.

 Especially in conifers, you want to see the fuzz in your soil.
-This is the mycorrhizae growing and this indicates a healthy root zone.
-This is going to do a couple things.
+This is the fungi growing and this indicates a healthy root zone.
+This is going to do a couple of things.
 1) It will increase the absorption area of the roots.
 This allows the roots to absorb more water and nutrients to transport to the bonsai.
 2) With the increase in nutrients to the bonsai, the plant will respond with healthier growth.
 This growth will be in the form of more back buds, shorter internodes, and increased ramification.
 This increased ramification will also increase the ramification of the roots, meaning finer roots.
 This circles us back to the “The Bonsai Pot and Roots” section.
 Sometimes you will notice mushrooms growing in your pots.
 This is a great indicator that your soil is loaded with fungi and is “active” if you will.

 Fertilizing to Promote Mycorrhizae

 You will hear some people say that some plants don’t need mycorrhizae to survive.
 This is true to some degree.
-If you are providing enough nitrogen and phosphorus in forms that are easily used by the bonsai, mycorrhizae will not grow and you will not have that beneficial relationship.
+If you are providing enough nitrogen and phosphorus in forms that are easily used by the bonsai, fungi will not grow and you will not have that beneficial relationship.
 This usually happens in bonsai when we use inorganic fertilizers.
-These fertilizers are fast acting, can burn the root hairs, and harm the fungus because they are chemicals.
+These fertilizers are fast acting, can burn the root hairs, and harm the fungus.

-What happens is that you make that plant “dependent” on a steady stream of fertilizer and you will always have to keep fertilizing.
-The fertilizer runs right through our “soil”.
+What happens is that you make that plant “dependent” on a steady stream of readily available nutrients.

 To wrap up this article, I want to reiterate that mycorrhizae are important for plant health.
 Especially in conifers.
 This symbiotic relationship is one of the most important things we can cultivate for a healthy root zone along with a healthy bonsai.
 If you are using inorganic fertilizer and then paying money for a mycorrhizae product, you are wasting your money.
 Switch over to an organic fertilizer that promotes the root zone, as Sumo Cakes does.
 In the end, your bonsai will be happier.